NinjaBunny9000/barebones-twitch-bot/README.md

 >**This README is a wip!**

-This is the barebones/starter-kit for a python twitch bot framwork.
-It utilizes the TwitchIO Python library and YAML files for storing secrets and config info.
+This is a starter-kit for Twitch chat bot, if you wanna write one in Python.
+It utilizes the TwitchIO library and YAML files for storing secrets and config info.

 It's pretty basic right now, but I'll be expanding on this in the near future.